Kaluhyanu:wes

 Michelle D. Schenandoah

-She and her husband, Neal Powless, also operate Indigenous Concepts Consulting with the goal of incorporating Indigenous perspectives into the mainstream, and in existing business and media paradigms.
+She and her husband, Neal Powless, operate Indigenous Concepts Consulting with the goal of incorporating Indigenous perspectives into the mainstream, and in existing business and media paradigms.

 — Michelle Schenandoah

-Rematriation Magazine
+Rematriation

-Michelle holds a JD and LL.M. in Taxation from New York Law School, a MS in online journalism, newspapers and magazines from the S.I.
+Michelle holds a JD and LL.M. in Taxation from New York Law School, a MA in online journalism, newspapers and magazines from the S.I.
 Newhouse School of Communications at Syracuse University, and a BA from Cornell University.
 She lives in her people’s homelands with her husband and their beautiful children.

 Michelle’s Story